 BUSINESS PEOPLE SIGN ON HERE.
-Current signers include • Hollister Staffing • Bon Me Restaurants • Grossman Marketing • Equal Exchange • PharmaLogics Recruiting • Cambridge Naturals • Juliet • Formaggio Kitchen • South Mountain Co. • Wistia • Dr. Bronner's • Organic Valley • The People’s Pint • Barton's Angels Home Health Care • Porter Square Books • Fresh Hair • City Fresh Foods • Solventerra • Zoar Outdoor • Hilltown Tree & Garden • Great Sky Solar • Boston Organics • Kitchen Garden Farm • Tech Networks of Boston • Irving House Inn • Good Energy Construction • Berkshire Natural • American Sustainable Business Council • Green Business Network • and over 160 MORE • Statement sponsored by Business for a Fair Minimum Wage.
+Current signers include • Hollister Staffing • Bon Me Restaurants • Grossman Marketing • Equal Exchange • PharmaLogics Recruiting • Cambridge Naturals • Juliet • Formaggio Kitchen • South Mountain Co. • Wistia • Dr. Bronner's • Organic Valley • The People’s Pint • Barton's Angels Home Health Care • Porter Square Books • Fresh Hair • City Fresh Foods • Solventerra • Zoar Outdoor • Hilltown Tree & Garden • Great Sky Solar • Boston Organics • Kitchen Garden Farm • Tech Networks of Boston • Irving House Inn • Good Energy Construction • Berkshire Natural • American Sustainable Business Council • Green Business Network • and See 200+ Signers Here • Statement sponsored by Business for a Fair Minimum Wage.

 As business owners and executives, we support gradually raising the Massachusetts minimum wage.
 It’s good for business, customers and our economy.

 Workers are also customers.
 Today’s minimum wage is not keeping up with the cost of living.
 Raising the minimum wage boosts consumer buying power – increasing sales at local businesses as workers buy products and services they could not afford before.
 And nothing drives job creation more than consumer demand.

 Raising the minimum wage makes good business sense.
 Low pay typically means high employee turnover.
 With lower turnover, businesses see reduced hiring and training costs, less product waste, and lower error and accident rates.
 Businesses benefit from increased productivity, product quality and customer satisfaction.
 Employees often make the difference between repeat customers and lost customers.